mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Similarly to `kubeadm init`, also `kubeadm join` internal workflow consists of a sequence of atomic work tasks to perform.

-This is split into discovery (having the Node trust the Kubernetes Master) and TLS bootstrap (having the Kubernetes Master trust the Node).
+This is split into discovery (having the Node trust the Kubernetes API Server) and TLS bootstrap (having the Kubernetes API Server trust the Node).

 see [Authenticating with Bootstrap Tokens](/docs/reference/access-authn-authz/bootstrap-tokens/) or the corresponding [design proposal](https://git.k8s.io/design-proposals-archive/cluster-lifecycle/bootstrap-discovery.md).